td-org-uit-no/UiTHack22/Noob/tmpname_1Dimage/README.md

 #  :milky_way:
-Dimensions can be tricky to wrap ones head around.
-Especially if one interprets them the wrong way nothing will probably make sense.
+Dimensions can be tricky to wrap ones head around, especially if one interprets them the wrong.
+The best thing is to keep things simple.

 :dizzy_face: